F0lak/dm_open_ref/ref/client/proc/Click.md

 +   Called when the player clicks on the map or in the stat panels.
 <!-- -->
 **Args:**
-+   object+ the object clicked
++   object: the object clicked
-+   location+ the client stat panel, location (turf) of object on map, grid cell, or other control-specific info
++   location: the client stat panel, location (turf) of object on map, grid cell, or other control-specific info
-+   control+ the name of the skin control involved
++   control: the name of the skin control involved
-+   params+ other parameters including mouse/keyboard flags, icon offsets, etc.; see [mouse handling](/ref/DM/mouse.md) <!-- -->
++   params: other parameters including mouse/keyboard flags, icon offsets, etc.; see [mouse handling](/ref/DM/mouse.md) <!-- -->
 **Default action:**
 +   Call object.Click(location,control,params).